-Simulation efforts of free-space-optical communication have primarily focused on physical propagation models [5], [6].
-Researchers also worked on numerical analysis of the wireless optical communication and especially considered error analysis of the channel in extreme scenarios such as atmospheric turbulence [7]-[9].
-Our focus is mainly on packet-based simulation of free-space-optical wireless communication.
+Simulation efforts of free-space-optical communication have primarily focused on physical propagation models.
+Researchers also worked on numerical analysis of the wireless optical communication and especially considered error analysis of the channel in extreme scenarios such as atmospheric turbulence.7-9 Our focus is mainly on simulating multi-transceiver FSO structures with an attention to line-of-sight requirement, 3-D realistic obstacles, obstacle avoiding mobility generation and necessary mechanisms in the networking stack to accomplish such goals.